cirosantilli/ruby-cheat/readme.md

 Advantages of Python:

-- part of the LSB
+- part of the LSB.

 - much more used.
-Probably the major reason why Ruby is used is RoR.
+Ruby is only used because of RoR.

+    Python is more useful in every other application domain.

 - Ruby uses many punctuation characters (often based on `sh` or `perl`) where using actual names would be saner.